Ruiqi-Chen-0216/CapNav/README.md

 **Arguments:**

 - `--model`
   Name of the open-source vision–language model to evaluate.
 - `--num_frames`
   Number of video frames used as model input.
   Typical values include `16`, `32`, or `64`, depending on the model’s input capacity and available GPU memory.
 - `--thinking`
-Whether to enable model-specific reasoning or chain-of-thought behavior.
+  Whether to enable internal reasoning mechanisms, if supported by the model.
   Options:
   - `on`
   - `off`

----

 **Example:**